LU1GYX/Pokedex/README.md

 # Pokedex
 A simple Project about an interactive Pokedex.
 Done this for a School Project and developed in about 2 weeks of time.
 Works with a simple .TXT file formatted in a specific way.

+# Disclamer
+This isn't finished, it can be optimized in many ways.

 # Installation

 You need: